 Editor: Would you provide our readers with something of your background and experience?

-Editor: When you arrived in Iraq in May, what was the state of the economy?
+Editor: When you first arrived in Iraq, what was the state of its economy?

 Editor: Please tell us about the employment situation in Iraq.

-Editor: What is the connection between security and investment?
+Editor: Please tell us about the connection between security and investment.

-Editor: We have been hearing about a great many negative things about Iraq and its economy recently.
+Editor: We've been hearing a great many negative things about Iraq and its economy in the media recently.
 What are the positive things, the things that provide some hope for the country's future?

 Published March 1, 2004.